-What is a beach vacation without a little (or a lot of ) snorkeling?
+What is a beach vacation without a little (or a lot of ) snorkelling?
 Port Barton is a protected area and offers great marine diversity for your underwater exploration.
 Most of the snorkel spots are really close to Port Barton and easy to get to as well.

-If you rent a boat for an island hopping and snorkeling expedition, it’ll cost you around 1200PHP, or $30, and the boat can accommodate up to 4 people.
+If you rent a boat for an island hopping and snorkelling expedition, it’ll cost you around 1200PHP, or $30, and the boat can accommodate up to 4 people.
 There’s a lot of competition amongst the local boatmen for tourism dollars so ask around for someone who comes with good references.

 Ready to snap on a snorkel and a pair of fins?
 Keep in mind the best snorkel spots in Port Barton:

 True to its name, Aquarium Four is teeming with marine life.
 It’s also perfect for families with children since, at its deepest point, it’s only about 2 meters deep.

 The aquarium is best visited in the morning when the sea is calmest.